v2south/BinBayes/README.md

 ## Introduction

-We assume that the user has both the [R](https://cran.r-project.org/mirrors.html) and [JAGS](http://mcmc-jags.sourceforge.net/) software packages installed and is familiar with the basic structure and syntax of the R language.
-In addition, we also require following three R packages: [<strong>coda</strong>](https://cran.r-project.org/web/packages/coda/index.html),[ <strong>lme4</strong>](https://cran.r-project.org/web/packages/lme4/index.html) and
+We assume that the user has both the [R](https://cran.r-project.org/mirrors.html) and [JAGS](http://mcmc-jags.sourceforge.net/) software packages installed and is familiar with the basic structure and syntax of the R language.In addition, we also require following three R packages: [<strong>coda</strong>](https://cran.r-project.org/web/packages/coda/index.html),[ <strong>lme4</strong>](https://cran.r-project.org/web/packages/lme4/index.html) and
 [<strong>rjags</strong>] (https://cran.r-project.org/web/packages/rjags/index.html).
-For installation of these packages, please see this [manual](https://cran.r-project.org/doc/manuals/r-release/R-admin.html#Installing-packages) from CRAN.
+To install these R packages, please see this [manual](https://cran.r-project.org/doc/manuals/r-release/R-admin.html#Installing-packages) from CRAN.